NBISweden/development-guidelines/README.md

 Some tips about writing helpful commit messages:

-1. Separate subject (the first line of the message) from body with a blank line.
+1. Separate subject (the first line of the message) from body with a blank line
-2. Limit the subject line to 50 characters.
+2. Limit the subject line to 50 characters
-3. Capitalize the subject line.
+3. Capitalize the subject line
-4. Do not end the subject line with a period.
+4. Do not end the subject line with a period
 5. Use the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood)
-in the subject line.
+in the subject line
-6. Wrap the body at 72 characters.
+6. Wrap the body at 72 characters
-7. Use the body to explain what and why vs. how.
+7. Use the body to explain _what_ and _why_ vs. _how_

 For an in-depth explanation of the above points, please see [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).